jaredpalmer/razzle/examples/with-react-server-components/README.md

 ## Idea behind the example
-This is a basic, bare-bones example of how to use razzle.
+This is a basic, bare-bones example of how to use razzle With react server components.
 It satisfies the entry points `src/index.js` for the server and and `src/client.js` for the browser.